GaloisInc/crucible/crux-mir/example/README.md

 error: test failed, to rerun pass `--lib`
 ```

 OK, that looks bad - we gave the `estimate_size()` function a really big `u32` number, and it triggered the assertion (which in turn triggers `panic!` and that is what you see in the error message).
-Fortunately we can make assumptions about the symbolic values with `crucible_assume!` macro.
+Fortunately we can make assumptions about the symbolic values with the `crucible_assume!` macro.
 From the documentation of `crucible_assume!`:

 > Assume that a condition holds. `crux-mir` will not consider assignments to the symbolic variables that violate an assumption.